 The Product Life-cycle (PLC) is a model that describes the phases through which a product goes based on the sales of a product over the years.
-This model is useful to assess the kind of marketing mix needed to allow a product to gain traction over time or to avoid market saturation.
+This model helps assess the marketing mix needed to allow a product to gain traction over time or avoid market saturation.

 Or if a product is already in the maturity stage, it helps marketers or managers to assess how to prolong the maturity phase and avoid market saturation.

 Thus, PLC managers and marketing strategists can make informed business decisions by understanding the stage a product goes through.

 The primary phases of a product life cycle can be broken down in: